Sequential Rank and Preference Learning with the Bayesian Mallows Model: Generation of Topological Orderings

-We here report results of simulation experiments aimed at testing the proposed algorithms.
-Simulations were performed on a MacBook Pro with a 32 GB Apple M1 Max chip, and on the high performance computing cluster Fox, provided by the University of Oslo.
-The R packages Rcpp \citep{eddelbuettelSeamlessIntegrationRcpp2013} and RcppArmadillo \citep{eddelbuettelRcppArmadilloAcceleratingHighperformance2014} were used as interfaces to the C++ implementation of our algorithms, which made heavy use of the Armadillo library \citep{sandersonArmadilloTemplatebasedLibrary2016}.
-Our parallelization of SMC$^{2}$ used the futures framework \citep{bengtssonUnifyingFrameworkParallel2021}, through the furrr package \citep{vaughanFurrrApplyMapping2021}.
-Pre- and post-processing of data, as well as visualization, was done mainly with the set of R packages provided by the tidyverse \citep{wickhamWelcomeTidyverse2019}.

-\subsection{Generation of Topological Orderings}
+\section{Generation of Topological Orderings}

 The generation of all topological orderings when proposing latent rankings in the pairwise preference case is a potential bottleneck.
 We here report two numerical experiments investigating the extent of this issue in real data.
 In both experiments we defined $\text{TO}_{n}$ as the number of orderings of the items compared by user $n$, since permuting the non-compared items is a computationally easy task.
+Computations were performed on a MacBook Pro with a 32 GB Apple M1 Max chip.
+Further details about the implementation are provided in the first paragraph of Section \ref{sec:SimulationExperiments}.

-\subsubsection{Topological Orderings for PrefLib Data}
+\subsection{Topological Orderings for PrefLib Data}

 We downloaded all datasets containing orders with ties at PrefLib.org \citep{matteiPrefLibLibraryPreferences2013,matteiChapter15APreflib2017}.
 This included 30 election datasets with the number of votes ranging from 2,477 to 298,788 and the number of candidates between 4 and 23, all donated by \citet{oneillOpenSTV2013}.
 In addition there was a dataset with 5,000 individuals' ratings of subsets of a total of 100 sushi items \citep{kamishimaNantonacCollaborativeFiltering2003}, and results from an education survey conducted at Instituto Superior Politecnico Jose Antonio Echeverria (Havana, Cuba).